sebringj/athu/README.md

 See the config directory for a list of the expected configuration values.

-The HTTP_REFERRER is used to redirect back to the consuming app, see EXAMPLE_ENV for env var settings.
+The querystring "?referrer=SOMEWEBSITE" is used to redirect back to the consuming app in a config lookup, see EXAMPLE_ENV for env var settings.

 ## Setup